ThomasKaiser/sbc-bench/results/reviews/FriendlyELEC-NanoPi-M1-Plus.md

 See https://endoflife.date/linux for details.
 It is somewhat likely that a lot of exploitable vulnerabilities exist for this kernel as well as many unfixed bugs.

+All known settings adjusted for performance.
+Device now ready for benchmarking.
+Once finished stop with [ctrl]-[c] to get info about throttling, frequency cap and too high background activity all potentially invalidating benchmark scores.
+All changes with storage and PCIe devices as well as suspicious dmesg contents will be reported too.